 MEDLIFE Inter Metro had an outstanding program of on-campus engagement activities this year.
 They also worked with UPR Bayamon to bring the largest number of students on an SLT during their trip to Cusco with over 100 students.

 Boston College has smashed its goals this year with its Venmo fundraising campaign, Service Learning Trip recruitment, and their volunteering work with Cradles for Crayons.
 The team has also worked hard to educate their community about inequality in South America and at home.

 Well done to both of these incredible Chapters!

 Most Outstanding College Chapter

-The MEDLIFE Award for the Most Outstanding College Chapter for 2019-2020 goes to…MEDLIFE at Indiana University
+The MEDLIFE Award for the Most Outstanding College Chapter for 2019-2020 goes to…MEDLIFE at Indiana University.

-In addition to recruiting many students for Service Learning Trips, hosting social and professional events, and running extensive local volunteering programs, MEDLIFE at Indiana University has led the way for the entire Movement when it comes to fundraising.
+In addition to recruiting many students for Service Learning Trips, hosting social and professional events, and running extensive local volunteering programs, MEDLIFE at Indiana University has led the way for the entire Movement when fundraising.
 Their innovative Power Hour model was so wildly successful that we’re now rolling it out across all MEDLIFE Chapters!

-We’d like to say a huge THANK YOU to the team at MEDLIFE at IU.
+We want to say a huge THANK YOU to the team at MEDLIFE at IU.
 We’re deeply grateful for everything you have contributed to the Movement.
 Your efforts have truly made a difference for the low-income communities we work with.